Despite Advancements, Black Americans See Less Economic Prosperity Than the Nation as a Whole

 - While unemployment decreased for black Americans by 36% — from 16.6% in 2013 to 10.6% in 2018 — it was still 5 percentage points higher than the unemployment rate for Americans as a whole.
 The unemployment rate for Americans overall in 2013 was 9.7%, which fell to 5.9% in 2018.

 - Median household income for black Americans grew by 13.4%, roughly the same rate of 13.7% for Americans as a whole, but remains 33% below the national average.
-The median household income for black Americans in 2018 was $40,155 — more than $20,000 less than the $60,293 median household income for Americans as a whole.
+The median household income for black Americans in 2018 was $40,155 — $20,138 less than the $60,293 median household income for Americans as a whole.

 - The median individual earnings for black workers — which were already 16% lower than the median individual earnings for American workers as a whole — grew by 7.1%, compared with 9.5% for workers as a whole.
 That means that the earnings gap between black Americans and Americans as a whole actually increased by 11.2% between 2013 and 2018.